Daedalus-code/leeloo/README.md

 Multipass

-This script was built on a Ubuntu Linux System (Raspberry Pi4)
+This script was built on a Ubuntu Linux System.

 First time use:
 ```